5107 Director, Web and New Media

 7. Increases the level of understanding and accountability of University web developers by overseeing the training and help desk support concerning key campus web issues, supplying essential web development resources, and providing web design consultation services.

 8. Understands and meets web users’ expectations and information needs by evaluating information from surveys, focus groups, feedback, and statistics, researching web use patterns, and performing usability studies with target audience segments.

 9. Assures the University’s web-related policies and procedures are current and accurate by periodically reviewing these policies and procedures, monitoring similar policies and procedures at other institutions, recommending modifications to the University’s policies and procedures, and overseeing the implementation and communication of approved modifications to University constituencies.

-10. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Chief of Staff/Assistant to the President for University Relations.
+11. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Vice President for Marketing and Communications.

-12. Contributes to the overall success of the University Relations by performing all other duties as assigned.
+12. Contributes to the overall success of Marketing and Communications by performing all other duties as assigned.

-The Director of Web and New Media is supervised by the Chief of Staff/Assistant to the President for University Relations and supervises full- and part-time staff, graduate assistants, and student employees.
+The Director of Web and New Media is supervised by the Vice President for Marketing and Communications and supervises full- and part-time staff, graduate assistants, and student employees.